astropy/astropy/docs/io/unified.rst

 For more details regarding the FITS time paper and the implementation, refer to :ref:`fits_time_column`.

-As opposed to the default write behaviour of a `~astropy.time.Time` mixin column within a Table or QTable to FITS, the user can choose to write it as a standard Column using the ``format`` of the object (similar to the output when printing to the console).
-For instance, if the ``format`` is ``iso`` then the FITS column will be a character string column.
-None of the special header keywords associated with the FITS Time standard will be set.
+Since not all FITS readers are able to use the FITS time standard, it is also possible to store `~astropy.time.Time` instances using the `_time_format`.
+For this case, none of the special header keywords associated with the FITS time standard will be set.
 When reading this back into Astropy, the column will be an ordinary Column instead of a `~astropy.time.Time` object.
 See the `Details`_ section below for an example.

 Details